Highlight

 Musical programme

-Dance groups from different cultures
+Dance groups

-Workshops and creative activities for all ages
+Workshops & creative programme for all ages

 Integrationshelfer Meehr